kofronpi/contracts-fr-en/src/en/cgv.md

 ## Article 9.
 Term

-This Agreement shall become effective as of the Effective Date and, unless otherwise terminated in accordance with the provisions of Section 4 of this Agreement, will continue until the Services have been satisfactorily completed and the Developer has been paid in full for such Services (the “Term”) [or on the expiration of the Warranty Period as defined in subsection 9(a) of this Agreement.].
+This Agreement shall become effective as of the Effective Date and, unless otherwise terminated in accordance with the provisions of Article 13 of this Document, will continue until the Services have been satisfactorily completed and the Developer has been paid in full for such Services (the “Term”) [or on the expiration of the Warranty Period as defined in the Particular conditions of contract.].

 ## Article 10.
 Price and payment mode